-USED GOODS AND LEASES
+USED GOOD AND LEASES

 The lemon law also applies to both used goods and leases.
 The big question is whether the defective goods are still covered by a warranty.
 Because leases generally only apply to new goods, any defect is likely to fall within the warranty.
 With regard to used goods, however, that's often not the case.
 If you bought an old clunker that turned out to have several issues, the lemon law probably won't save you.
 But if your used vehicle was bought at a dealer and only a few years old, it’s likely still covered.